-What the Bible has to say is pretty simple.
-First of all – and this is the point that women absolutely despise – the husband is in charge.
+What the Bible has to say about how to be a godly wife is pretty simple.
+First of all – and this is something that is not very popular in our society today – Bible is clear that the husband is in charge.
 People these days like to talk about “mutual submission”, but that is not Biblical.
-The Bible is clear that the husband is the head of the family and the wife is to submit to her husband:
+The Bible teaches that the husband is the head of the family and the wife is to submit to her husband:

 Ephesians 5:22: “Wives, submit yourselves unto your own husbands, as unto the Lord.